hzwirnmann/tcf_to_ometiff/README.md

 `python tcf_to_ometiff/cli.py parse-multiple <top_folder> <overall config file path>`

 ### Programmatically:
-- For a single file that resides in folder _folder_ with the same name as the folder and the extension .TCF (here: `20220131.150824.759.Default-001`):
+- For a single file that resides in folder _20220131.150824.759.Default-001_ with the same name as the folder and the extension .TCF:
 ```
 import tcf_to_ometiff